“The Class A and State Record is 14 Flat Set by Tom Dakin of Whitefish Bay in 1962.”

 — He worked on a ton of national accounts, including Colombian Coffee (Juan Valdez), Porsche, Audi, Volkswagen, American Airlines, Miller High Life, Miller Lite, V8, General Electric, DuPont, Dodge Trucks, Pepsi, Nissan Pathfinder, Chrysler, Air Force, Bell Atlantic, New York Times, Valvoline, Delta Airlines, Avis, Johnson & Johnson, General Mills and Merck (among others).
 One memorable account was the worldwide rollout of the Poloroid OneStep, which led him to traveling around the world for 18 months.

-— A commercial he produced that some might remember is a Dick Butkus-Bubba Smith spot for Miller Lite.
+— A commercial he produced that some might remember is the Dick Butkus-Bubba Smith opera/ballet spot for Miller Lite in 1983.

 — Tom has been physically active his whole adult life and at age 76 bikes a 12 mile loop each day.